State senate chair ready to appropriate more money to fight federal vaccine mandates

-OKLAHOMA CITY — Senate Appropriations Chairman Roger Thompson said Wednesday he was ready to give additional dollars to Oklahoma Attorney General John O’Connor to fight federal vaccine mandates.
+OKLAHOMA CITY — Senate Appropriations Committee Chairman Roger Thompson is ready to give additional money to Oklahoma Attorney General John O’Connor to fight federal vaccine mandates, he said Wednesday.

 Thompson's comments were made during a legislative panel at the State Chamber’s Public Affairs Forum at the National Cowboy & Western Heritage Museum in Oklahoma City.

-Lawmakers last session passed House Bill 1236 that allows for legislative review of presidential executive orders and gave the Office of Attorney General $10 million to push back against federal overreach.
+Last session, lawmakers passed House Bill 1236, which allows for legislative review of presidential executive orders and gave the Office of Attorney General $10 million to push back against federal overreach.

 O’Connor is involved in five lawsuits challenging vaccine mandates, including one requiring members of the Oklahoma National Guard to get vaccinated.